vron7/Aha-s/README.md

 	// every single Person object would get a copy of the getName function }

-// for efficiency its better to put methods on prototype Person.prototype.getName = function() {
+// for efficiency its better to put methods on prototype, it's only created once Person.prototype.getName = function() {
 	return this.name;
 }